Czech police say people have been killed in a shooting in downtown Prague

-PRAGUE (AP) — Czech police say a shooting in downtown Prague has killed an unspecified number of people and wounded dozens of others.
+PRAGUE (AP) — Czech police say a shooting in downtown Prague has killed an unspecified number of people and wounded others.

 Police gave no details about the victims or the circumstances of Thursday’s gunfire in the Czech Republic’s capital.

-Czech Interior Minister Vit Rakusan told Czech public television the person who opened fire was dead.
+Czech public television said, citing police, the person who opened fire was eliminated.

-Rakusan said there’s no other shooter at the scene and there’s no imminent further danger, but he urged people to cooperate with police.

 The police department said the square has been sealed off.
 It urged people also to leave the surrounding streets and stay inside.